bbc/hive-scheduler/README.md

 # Hive Scheduler

 The scheduler component behind the hive, and the main web view.
+For a full list of release notes, see the [change log](CHANGELOG.md)

 ## Installing